-During the 2012 elections, many people clamored for President Obama’s school records.
-He declined to produce them, arguing college academic records have no effect on governing.
-An educator in Hong Kong, however, is bending over backwards to make sure every man, woman and child is familiar with a sub-par university grade, because if he can convince a judge of his long-time struggle with the English language, he may successfully defend himself against defamation charges.
-The case also raises the question: can you be sued for mistranslating?
+A Hong Kong educator is bending over backwards to make sure every man, woman, and child is familiar with one of his sub-par university grades, because if he can convince a judge of his long-time struggle with the English language, he may untangle himself from a translation defamation case.

 Parent Files Complaint; Principal Uses Incorrect English Word To Describe Complaint